iloabn/hyper-1/README.md

-# How I made this repo
+# How I set this upp:

-1. I ran `npx create-react-router@latest .` in an empty folder
-1. The application got started `npm run dev`
-1. I modified the file `/app/welcome.tsx`
+1. Followed the "manual installation" on [this](https://nextjs.org/docs/app/getting-started/installation#manual-installation) page